Why now, nearly 20 years later?

 Being the last person standing after the auction, it was finally my time to suffer Giorgio's wrath.

 I was soon accused of the same thing Greg, Andrew, and numerous others had previously done: cheating him out of money.
-Considering my loyalty to him, Bill, and the Estate, and especially helping with the auction debacle, I was deeply insulted but unsurprised.
+Aside from the cash I'd just given him, considering my loyalty to him, Bill, and the Estate, and especially helping with the auction debacle, I was deeply insulted but unsurprised.
 It ended badly.
 We'd cross paths at the thrift store, where I volunteered religiously.
 I'd catch him silently glaring at me while I restocked the book department.
 There's no recovering the trust of a Greek once they think you've screwed them, and that's sad because even though he was a total asshole by the end, I understand and get Giorgio more than he'll know.
 I saw firsthand what he was going through, especially in the last years of Sarris's life, and will always admire him for ensuring Bill was as comfortable as possible.
+And his talents as an artist.

 In 2013, long-time Travilla friend, singer, writer, and artist Chris Clark wrote a wonderful tribute to Dimakis.

-But it wasn't my room, Uncle Bill was barging into at 2:00 am, raging about something that had happened years ago, or convinced that a dream he'd just had was real.
-Giorgos was the one to hold him and try and calm him down and rock him back to sleep.
+But it wasn't my room, Uncle Bill was barging into it at 2:00 am, raging about something that had happened years ago, or convinced that a dream he'd just had was absolute.
+Giorgos was the one to hold him, try to calm him down, and rock him back to sleep.
 And all this during a constant scrambling around trying to handle the finances.

 Giorgos